jvcreyes/OOOrangeProject/README.md

-	Smooth Love Potion [SLP] - it is the in-game currency that users exchange for cash and is a reward that you earn by playing Axie Infinity.
-It is collected, sold, bought and used to breed digital pets called 'Axies'.
+	Smooth Love Potion [SLP] - It is the in-game currency that users exchange for cash.
+It is also a reward that you earn by playing Axie Infinity and it is used to breed digital pets called ‘Axies’.